Effective Date: 08/18/2021

 The Title IX Coordinator shall dismiss a Formal Complaint or discrete allegations therein if the conduct alleged would not meet the definition of Prohibited Conduct even if proven, or if the conduct alleged did not occur within University’s jurisdiction as defined in the Title IX Policy (i.e., the alleged misconduct occurred off campus and outside the University’s education programs and activities or the alleged conduct happened outside the United States).
 However, the Title IX Coordinator may refer the allegations to another office for subsequent review as appropriate under applicable University policy.

-The Title IX Coordinator shall provide the parties with written notice and the reasons for such dismissal within ten (10) days of the dismissal.
+The Title IX Coordinator shall provide the parties with written notice and the reasons for such dismissal within five (5) business days of the dismissal.
 Such written notice shall advise the parties of their right to appeal as further stated herein.

 Unless a Formal Complaint is dismissed, the University shall investigate the allegations contained in the Formal Complaint.
 During the investigation, the Title IX Coordinator or designee shall have the sole burden of gathering evidence.
 The parties are not required to submit evidence but are strongly encouraged to do so to facilitate in the investigation.
 Evidence of a party’s medical, psychological, or similar confidential records shall not be used as evidence unless the Title IX Coordinator or designee obtains the relevant party’s voluntary, written consent.

 The Title IX Coordinator or designee shall send written notice of any investigative interviews or meetings no later than ten (10) days prior to such interview or meeting.
-At least ten days prior to finalizing the written investigation report, the Title IX Coordinator or designee shall send any evidence directly related to the allegations to the parties and their respective advisors, and the parties shall have ten (10) days to inspect, review, and respond to the evidence presented.
+At least ten (10) days prior to finalizing the written investigation report, the Title IX Coordinator or designee shall send any evidence directly related to the allegations to the parties and their respective advisors, and the parties shall have ten (10) days to inspect, review, and respond to the evidence presented.
+Each party shall receive a copy of any other party’s response to the draft investigation report.
 The Title IX Coordinator or designee shall consider the parties’ responses prior to finalizing the written investigation report.

 Either party has the right to withdraw from the informal resolution process at any time prior to agreeing to a resolution.
 In the event either party withdraws their consent, the parties shall continue to the investigation and adjudication phase.